jaredbwasserman/openfda-converter/README.md

 3. Run `testGenerateFieldsForAllEndpoints`
 4. Format the generated files in the `com.jaredbwasserman.openfda.model.generated` package

+## Releasing

+1. Update the version in the `pom.xml` file
+2. Run `mvn clean package`
+3. Create a new GitHub release with a matching version number
+4. Upload `target/openfda-converter.jar` to the GitHub release

 ## References

 * [Download a File From an URL in Java](https://www.baeldung.com/java-download-file)